 Once the machines and components are set up, you need to connect a project to the Scheduler - that way the scheduled test list runs will go through the configured Services.

-Once these prerequisites are complete - even if each of these is hosted on a single machine, the scheduled test list executions will use the Test Studio Services with all their benefits - recurring runs, test distribution on selected machines, automatic email notification, results in the Executive Dashboard, etc.
+When these prerequisites are complete - including the case when all these components are hosted on the same machine, the scheduled test list executions will use the Test Studio Services with all their benefits - recurring runs, test distribution on selected machines, automatic email notification, results in the Executive Dashboard, etc.